KireinaHoro/jsteward.moe/content/GSoC 2018/gsoc-2018-final-report.md

 ## Toolchain for Android system target

 Toolchains that run on different host architectures is important for building Android system natively on the device.
 [GCC](https://jsteward.moe/toolchain-for-aarch64-linux-android.html) and [LLVM](https://jsteward.moe/toolchain-clang-llvm-with-sanitiazers-for-android.html) cross-compile toolchains for Android `aarch64-linux-android` target have been reproduced without Google's obscured scripts, which greatly helps to building Android on an AArch64 host, specifically the Android device itself.

-## Separating Android build logic from the repository

-The build logic for AOSP targets is described in `Android.mk` and `Android.bp` files, which gets parsed and executed by the [`android_build`](https://github.com/LineageOS/android_build) and [`android_build_soong`](https://github.com/LineageOS/android_build_soong) systems.
-The two systems get separated from the AOSP repositories, which will ease the process of modular builds managed by Portage.

 ## Documentation Work